 I added some greens to the container, along with some deer antlers.

-I nixed the antlers.
+But then I nixed the antlers.
 You could put any number of other things in the container–how about extra photos so you or your family could change out the photos on a whim, or just go through the photos for the fun of it rather than leaving them stuck in a drawer.
-You could use it to hold keys, succulents, faux lemons, decks of cards, or what else?

 I like having a place to hang some photos, especially this one–of me and my Dad.
 It makes me smile when I walk in the room.
 How about you?
 What’s making you smile today?